seanyang38/Ontologue/README.md

 We also show that Ontologue can be appied to a different source.
 [MedMentions](https://github.com/chanzuckerberg/MedMentions) provides annotations from UMLS on over 4k papers.
 We convert the annotations from MedMentions to the required format for Ontologue with `convert_medmentions.py`.
 You can modify the code to fit the data structure of your own source.

 ## Feedback, Questions, Issues
-If you have any comments, questions or issues, please post a note in GitHub issues.
+If you have any comments, questions or issues, please post in GitHub Issues.
 We will respond to you as soon as possible.
 Thank you!